Our Precision Livestock Management (PLM) team is recognised as an international leader in the field of tropical livestock research.

 Dr Diogo Costa

-Dr Diogo Costa is a senior researcher with the Precision Livestock Management team, working on technology for sensing calving and calf loss.
+Dr Diogo Costa is a Senior Research Officer with the Precision Livestock Management team, working on technology for sensing calving and calf loss.
 In 2021, Diogo was also awarded a prestigious Advance Queensland Industry Research Fellowship to evaluate dietary supplements that reduce methane emissions by using cutting-edge technology to efficiently add these compounds into livestock water supply.
 Diogo has a background in pasture agronomy and animal production with an emphasis on ruminant nutrition.

 Dr Thomas Williams